 systemic connective tissue diseases (osteoporosis, rheumatism, scleroderma, etc.);

 diseases of the oral mucosa (aphthous stomatitis, Behçet’s syndrome, lupus erythematosus, etc.);

-Relative (the operation is postponed until the restriction is removed)
+Relative/Cautions (the operation is postponed until the restriction no longer poses a threat)

 poor oral hygiene;